 Should we choose to use it, the ability to procreate seems a given – until it’s not.
 Over the last five years, my husband and I have struggled with our own infertility issues, during which he was diagnosed with testicular cancer.
 I was shocked by my ignorance about my own fertility, and bowled over by the financial and emotional costs of treatment.

-I certainly spent most of my adult life trying to not get pregnant, and in the Pro-Choice and feminist circles within which I proudly live and work, infertility is rarely on the menu of problems to solve.
-While many other developed countries consider infertility a legitimate medical condition and offer some level of coverage for it, treatment in the U.S. is very costly and rarely covered by insurance.
+I certainly spent most of my adult life trying to not get pregnant, and in the feminist circles within which I proudly live and work, infertility is rarely on the menu of problems to solve.
+While many other developed countries consider infertility a legitimate medical condition and offer some level of coverage for it, treatment in the U.S. is the most expensive and least regulated in the world.
 As the technology advances at a breakneck pace, debates about reproductive medicine – the ethical boundaries, who should have access to it, who should pay for it – are exploding across the developed world.

 California, like the majority of the United States, does not mandate infertility health care coverage, even for cancer patients, so our costs were 100 percent out of pocket.
 It felt like the doctor took over our bedroom and our savings account all at once, and it put an incredible strain on our marriage.
 Thankfully, my husband’s cancer was treatable, and is in remission.
 I wish I could say the same about our infertility.

 -Amanda Micheli, Director